Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

 ## Working with the free-threaded CPython interpreter runtime

-Many people are surprised to learn that almost all native extensions written with the GIL-enabled build in mind build with minimal changes on the free-threaded build.
+Many people are surprised to learn that almost all native extensions written with the GIL-enabled build in mind compile and run with minimal changes on the free-threaded build.
 They often ask questions like, "if there is no GIL, doesn't that mean there's no need to call e.g. `PyGilState_Ensure()` before calling into the C API and no need to call `Py_BEGIN_ALLOW_THREADS` to release the GIL before doing I/O or a long-running computation?".
-Binding generators like Cython, PyO3, or Pybind11 all also have syntax for explicitly acquiring and releasing the GIL.
+Bindings generators like Cython, PyO3, or Pybind11 all also have syntax for explicitly acquiring and releasing the GIL.
 Won't all this code need to change?